kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-08-09-microsoft-annual-report-financial-overview-and-analysis.md

 Another synergy that was mention and that I see as a viable opportunity is an integration of **LinkedIn Learning content into Office.**  It will allow companies to create a custom learning plan that can be built from external content that LinkedIn hosts or can be structured as a combination of external content and internally created content.

 This looks like a real value proposition for businesses that can make money, and integrating it with Office 365 can give Office even more customer stickiness.
-I was writing about this already last year but, it look that this will become even more real as was announced on 2020 Q4 earning call.
+I was writing about this opportunity already last year but, it look that this will become even more real since it was specifically mentioned on 2020 Q4 earnings call.

 > "A new learning app in Teams will allow organizations to integrate LinkedIn Learning, as well as their own content, to create a continuous feedback loop between work, skills, and the learning to upskill and reskill employees."
 >
 >--- Satya Nadella, Microsoft's CEO, [Q4 2020 Earnings Call](https://www.microsoft.com/en-us/Investor/events/FY-2020/earnings-fy-2020-q4.aspx)

-To sum up, **LinkedIn is not a bad acquisition even with its current performance, but some synergies that were announced as a reason for the acquisition did not happen yet, eventhoug it looks the things are moving in the right direction.
+To sum up, **LinkedIn is not a bad acquisition even with its current performance, but some synergies that were announced as a reason for the acquisition did not happen yet, even thoug it looks the things are moving in the right direction.
 But it will be a slow process and it will take years before we see some of them bringing significant revenue.**

 *Note: Growth in LinkedIn revenue between 2018 and 2017 is not comparable because the 2017 value is only for half of the year.
 LinkedIn was acquired at the end of the 2016 calendar year, but it falls into the 2017 fiscal year that ends in June 2017.*